Is 3 days in New York enough?

 - A Data Plan – For using apps such as Google Maps or Uber; make sure to also download offline maps;

-- Travel insurance – Get yours here and read why you need it here.
+- Travel insurance – Get yours here and read why you need it on my post Why You Always Need Travel Insurance.

 Further Readings